KevCaz/KevCaz.github.io/content/notes/_index.md

 ---
 title: "<i class='fas fa-code-branch'></i> SilicoNotes"
-date: 2018-09-01
+date: 2022-04-22
 ---

-In my professional life, I mainly write about ecology (see the [publications section](../publications)) but I spend a fair amount of my time on my computer looking at new freeware, new computational tools, new programming langages, etc. to find better practices and share them with colleagues.
+In my professional life, I spend a fair amount of my time on my computer looking at new freeware, new computational tools, new programming languages, etc. to find better practices and share them with colleagues.
 That is the reason why I partnered up with colleagues/friends to start [inSileco](https://blog.insileco.io/), a blog that focuses on computational